1tangeth/Basketball-Event-Player/README.md

 ## Create your basketball event

-User Story that I have achieved yet:
+User Story that I have achieved yet for GUI:
 - As a user, I want to be able to create a new team
 - As a user, I want to be able to add players to a team
 - As a user, I want each player to be assigned a random skill rating
 - As a user, I want to be able to create a basketball match
 - As a user, I want to be able to select two teams and add them into a match
 - As a user, I want to be able to make two teams play against each other and the team with higher skill point win
-- As a user, I want the two teams with same skill points to not have a tie but randomize the result for that match
+- As a user, I want the two teams with same skill points to tie
-- As a user, I want to be able to keep count of each team's performance in the tournament(Keep track of each team's Match History)
 - As a user, I want to be able to save my teams to file
 - As a user, I want to load the teams from the file
 - As a user, I want to either create new players to a team or play with loaded/existing players

-User Story in progress:
+User Story that I did not finish for GUI:
+- As a user, I want to be able to keep count of each team's performance in the tournament(Keep track of each team's Match History)
 - As a user, I want to add skill points to the team that lost, so they can comeback
 - As a user, I want to have the option of creating a new team with new players after each match